 - Report the bus accident with the police;

 - Report the bus accident to the bus company involved;

 - Seek treatment.
 After a bus crash, you should have your injuries treated.
 Rather than relying just on first aid, you should get properly checked at A&E or a minor injuries unit.
 Later on, medical records could be used to quantify the extent of your injuries.

 - Keep a record of the events as they unfolded.
 Do this in the early days after the accident so possibly important details aren’t forgotten;

-- Get contact details of any other bus passengers or bystanders so they can be called upon as witnesses at a later date;
+- Ask for contact details of any other bus passengers or pedestrians who witnessed the bus crash so they could be called upon as witnesses at a later date if needed;

 - Get vehicle details of any other vehicles involved;

 - Take photographs of the scene and any visible injuries.

 - Request CCTV footage.
 Many buses are fitted with onboard security cameras.
 You should request copies of footage from inside and outside the bus that captured your accident.